Your personal email address is an essential part of your digital identity. Like your phone number, you don’t give it to everyone you meet.

 1. Sign in to your account at Proton Mail(new window).

-2. In the top right, select Settings → Go to Settings → Identity & addresses → My addresses → Add address.
+2. In the top right, select Settings → All settings → Identity & addresses → My addresses → Add address.

 3. Add a new username and choose a Proton Mail domain or custom domain from the dropdown menu.